grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 We're not quite done for the day - we've got one Tern species left to find.
-The National Trust look after a reserve at Long Nanny, which, conveniently, lies a half hour walk from Beadnell Bay.
+The National Trust look after a reserve at Long Nanny, which, conveniently, lies a half-hour walk from Beadnell Bay.
 We set off along the beach in the hope of catching them before it gets dark.

 We reach the part of the beach where there are a great many signs